vaiorabbit/ruby-opengl/README.md

     *   Type 'rake' to generate wrapper codes / fetch gl.xml.
     *   You can get the latest one by 'get_gl_xml.rb'.

-*   'sample/simple.rb'
+*   'sample/simple.rb', 'sample/simple_glut.rb'
     *   Simple example.
-    *   You need to get glfw3.dll (Windows) or libglfw.dylib (Mac OS X).
+    *   simple.rb : You need to get glfw3.dll (Windows) or libglfw.dylib (Mac OS X).
+See sample/README.md.
+    *   simple_glut.rb : (For Windows uses) You need to get freeglut.dll.
 See sample/README.md.

 *   'sample/data', 'sample/util'
     *   Data and utilities for sample programs.